 How Much Weight Can You Lose With the Procedure?

-Most patients who have a revision to their gastric sleeve surgery lose between 55 to 75 lbs for every hundred pounds they are overweight.
+Most patients who have a revision to their gastric sleeve surgery lose between 55 to 75 lbs for every hundred pounds they are higher weight.

 Is Gastric Sleeve Revision Usually Successful?

-We would love to personally speak with you about your weight loss goals and help create a plan to help you get there.
-Here at IBI Healthcare Institute, we are committed to partnering with you on your weight loss journey.
+If you were unable to achieve your desired weight loss after undergoing bariatric surgery, reach out to us today.
+Additionally, we will personally discuss your weight loss goals and help create a customized plan to assist you in reaching them.
+Furthermore, at IBI Healthcare Institute, we actively commit to support you on your weight loss journey.